Bokai-Bi/Unity-Tutorial/coolstuff.md

 Let's create a new project from Unity Hub after installing a Unity editor version:
 ![image](https://github.com/user-attachments/assets/5854486e-0945-4ca6-ac67-e59666dab762)
 This will take a while.
 Want to follow along?
-You can kill some time by watching me shill cool things in the collapsed section below (or just browser your phone I guess).
+You can kill some time by watching me shill cool things in the collapsed section below (or just browse your phone I guess).
 <details>
   <summary>Fun & Joy</summary>